Elifnurdeniz/Codeway-Panel/README.md

 cd backend
 npm install
 # copy .env.example → .env and fill in values
+# but your firestore service account json file to backend/ directory
 npm run build      # compiles TypeScript to dist/ npm start          # starts Express on PORT
 ```